xiongyu0523/azure-sphere-bootcamp/Lab-3.md

    ![](images/HLcoreDebug.png)

-6. You will observer local debug logs showing device is sending simulated telemetry data to IoT Hub after a successful connection.
+6. From the local device output log window, it shows that the device is currently sending simulated telemetry data to the IoT Hub upon successful connection.

    ![](images/ok-log.png)